Paired fermions in strong magnetic fields and daughters of even-denominator Hall plateaus: Introduction

 \section{Introduction}

 Fractional quantum Hall states at even-denominator filling factor $\nu$ are intimately related to paired superfluids in two dimensions.
-This connection was already pointed out by Moore and Read shortly after the discovery of the first even-denominator plateau.~\cite{Moore_nonabelions_1991,Willett_observation_1987} It becomes explicit within Jain's composite-fermion framework.~\cite{Jain_composite-fermion_1989} Composite fermions are electrons bound to an even number $2p$ of quantized vortices.
+This connection was already pointed out by Moore and Read shortly after he discovery of the first even-denominator plateau.~\cite{Moore_nonabelions_1991,Willett_observation_1987} It becomes explicit within Jain's composite-fermion framework.~\cite{Jain_composite-fermion_1989} Composite fermions are electrons bound to an even number $2p$ of quantized vortices.
 The non-zero Hall conductance implies that each vortex is associated with a quantized electric charge, which precisely cancels the one carried by electrons for $\nu=\frac{1}{2p}$.
 Consequently, composite fermions are neutral and insensitive to magnetic fields.
 As such, they can form a metallic state known as a composite-Fermi liquid (CFL).~\cite{halperin_theory_1993} Alternatively, they can form a BCS superconductor, which amounts to an incompressible quantum Hall liquid of the physical electrons.~\cite{Greiter_half_filled_1991,Wen_Non-Abelian_1991}

 The composite-fermion framework maps the characterization of even-denominator quantum Hall states onto the problem of paired superfluids in two dimensions.
 The latter problem was analyzed in great detail in a celebrated study by Read and Green.~\cite{Read_paired_2000} In essence, fermionic superfluids with a bulk gap exhibit any integer number $\ell$ of chiral Majorana modes at their boundary.
+This number can be odd or even, depending on the number of internal degrees of freedom, such as valley, spin, or layer index, and we allow for both possibilities.
 These modes are topologically protected and stable without any symmetry.
 The same modes also encircle any vortex where the superconducting order parameter vanishes in the bulk.
 However, each vortex constitutes a zero-dimensional system where chirality ceases to be meaningful.
 As such, Majorana fermions encircling a vortex can gap out in pairs, and only their parity is protected.~\cite{Cheng_Tunneling_2010} Consequently, even $\ell$ describes Abelian states and odd $\ell$ non-Abelian states.~\cite{nayak_non-abelian_2008}